 Now that I’ve done my duty, I want to talk about the popularity of the canned meat.
 Don’t worry, I’ll try not to be long-winded.

 According to Wikipedia, SPAM is more popular in Hawaii than any of the other states in America.
 They even serve it at McDonald’s and Burger King.
-One of our relatives that used to live in Hawaii can attest to the veracity of that claim.
+One of our relatives who used to live in Hawaii can attest to the veracity of that claim.
 People there can eat spam with every meal.
 I don’t remember it being that way when I lived there in the 70s, but my attention was focused on other matters back then.

 In developing countries, like the Philippines, SPAM is prohibitively expensive.
 One can of SPAM can cost nearly as much as a half day’s pay.
 I don’t know how they manage it, but the Royal Subic store at the Subic Bay Freeport Zone has an entire row dedicated to this canned meat, as well as some cheaper knockoffs that don’t taste the same.